Dallam-Merritt House

 Text-to-speech Audio

-The Dallam-Merritt House is a three story detached house in Pacific Heights, designed in the Italianate style with rustic V-groove siding.
+The Dallam-Merritt House is a three-story detached house in Pacific Heights, designed in the Italianate style with rustic V-groove siding.
 The most striking feature is the unusual round-gabled concave Mansard roof, covered in alternating bands of scalloped shingles.
-This roof is so unique that it became a stand out characteristic of the house, making it easily recognisable across the city.
+This roof is so unique that it became a standout characteristic of the house, making it easily recognizable across the city, including in historic photographs of the city in the 1870s.

-Later additions include a detached 1934 frame garage at the lot's south east corner, a carport next to it from an uncertain date, and a 1982 rear wooden staircase to the third floor.
-Between about 1910 and 1940 there was some now-vanished structure in the slot between the house and the west lot line; all that remains of it now is an independent entrance to the former basement ballroom, flanked by a half-columnn and a half-pilaster which nearly match those of the portico
+The house subsequently became a boarding house.
+Later additions include a detached 1934 frame garage at the lot's southeast corner, a carport next to it from an uncertain date, and a 1982 rear wooden staircase to the third floor.
+Between about 1910 and 1940 there was a now-vanished structure in the slot between the house and the west lot line; all that remains of it now is an independent entrance to the former basement ballroom, flanked by a half-column and a half-pilaster which nearly match those of the portico.
+The interior was converted into seven apartments in the 1940s.
+Heirs of the Merritts sold the house in the 1950s.
+By the mid-1980s, owners had rebuilt the interior into three units.

 Sources